Unit 3 - Notes

 Benefits of Multithreading

-- Responsiveness: An application can continue running even if part of it is blocked.
+- Responsiveness: An interactive application can continue running even if part of it is blocked.

 - Resource Sharing: Threads share memory and resources of the process by default.

-- Economy: Context switching between threads is faster than between processes.
+- Economy: Creating threads is faster than creating processes (less overhead).

 - Scalability: Threads can run in parallel on multiprocessor architectures.